 NEPI for Oregon UAS Accelerator Cohort 2026

-Plug-and-play Edge AI software to help UAS teams rapidly prototype, test, and deploy flight-ready systems
+Plug-and-play Edge AI software to help UAS teams rapidly prototype, test, and deploy flight-ready autonomous solutions

 Why NEPI Is Included in the Accelerator

-Rapid prototyping to help teams get to a working solution faster
+Rapid prototyping that helps teams get to a working solution faster

 For teams who want a deeper technical overview of NEPI’s architecture and smart data capabilities, you can explore the NEPI white papers below: